prospar/false-sharing-scripts-micro24/micro24-artifact-README.md

 ## Source Code

+The source code of our implementation is publicly available on the [GitHub](git@github.com:prospar/false-sharing-micro24.git).

+[Gem5-resources](https://gem5.googlesource.com/public/gem5-resources/+/refs/tags/v20.0.0.3) Our approach uses the tag v20.0.3 of the gem5-resources for running application in the FS mode of Gem5.
+The scripts are modified to support the Ring network topology and the different configuration parameters.
+The modified resources are available in the GitHub repo(specified above) under `false-sharing-resources` folder.

+A framework is developed to automate the execution of the experiments and plotting of the graphs.
+The framework can be accessed through

 The `/root/.bashrc` file defines a few environment variables for convenience, and it should already be added in `docker` container.
 Please add the following snippet to `/root/.bashrc` if not already present.

 ```bash